ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 The idea is to define a first version of the DSL, train a first model on it and see how it performs on inference.

+The development of the DSL would follow these steps:

+1. Write the DSL function
+2. Add tests and verify they run with `make test`
+3. Add examples of how to use the function and visualize them in a jupyter notebook

 ## Results

 ## Conclusion